dae9999nam/LLM_C/README.md

 ## Multi-Processing

+### File Structure

+Multiprocessing
+├── common.h # common and helper macro defns, read through first ├── main.c
+├── inference.c # [your task] template for inference child process implementation ├── Makefile # makefile for the project
+├── model.h # GPT model definition, modification not allowed
+└── avg_cpu_use.py # Utility to parse the log and calculate average cpu usage

 ### Obejective

     Optimization of Performance of LLM using Multiprocessing - Divide User Prompt Acception and Inference

 ### Model Description